blackbaud/Blackbaud-CRM-SKY/README.md

 ### Hosted clients

 Please contact Blackbaud to get your finished product deployed.
 We will use the same process that we currently use for standard Infinity customizations.

+## Legal

+Please see the accompanying [LICENSE](LICENSE) file to review the MIT OSS License that comes with this code.

+Please refer to the [Developer Terms](Developer_Terms.docx) document for a complete description of the terms and conditions.

+To contribute to this code base, you need to sign the [Contributor License Agreement](https://developer.blackbaud.com/license/).

 ## Resources